 Simply scoop the mushrooms out to the side of the pan and add the minced garlic to the center.
 Stir and cook for about a minute before combining it with the rest of the ingredients.

 These creamy mushrooms in red wine reduction are boldly satisfying.
-Cooking with wine transforms the dish and these mushrooms are no exception.
+Cooking with wine transforms the dish and adds amazing flavor and boldness.

 One of the most important things to remember when cooking with wine is choosing one that you would actually drink.
 Skip the "cooking wines" as they often have unnecessary added salt, sugar and preservatives.